Amicus/end-dash/docs/collection.md

 $('body').html(template.el);
 ```

-Now our HTML has Bond's catch phrase displayed accurately.
+Now our HTML displays Bond's catch phrase in a cinematically accurate way.

 ```
 The name is Bond, James Bond